 Georgia is currently focused on private walks (see below) and residential therapy centers.
 If you're only interested in public walks, you might watch Sarah Champion's page, the second ANFT Guide in our area!

-Private walks for groups and individuals are also available.
+Private walks for groups (tbd), couples ($150), and individuals ($170) are available.
 Let's chat!
-Contact me at [email protected]
+Contact me at [email protected].

-Having no expectations is the best way to enter forest therapy walk.
+Having no expectations is the best way to enter Forest Therapy walk.
 You can expect, though, our walk to be about 2-3 hours and to conclude with a small tea ceremony.